afraidycat/doc_analyzer/README.md

-# Document Analysis Tool
+# Multi-Agent Document Analysis System

-A tool that analyzes documents using AI to provide structured summaries, key topics, risks, and recommended actions.
+A system of AI agents that work together to analyze documents and simulate fee structures.
+The system includes:

-## Features
+## Components

+### Document Analysis Agent
 - PDF document analysis
 - Structured output with summaries, key topics, risks, and actions
 - Quality evaluation with automatic retry on subpar results
 - Simple web interface using Gradio

+### Fee Simulator Agent
+- Fee structure analysis and simulation
+- Integration with document analysis for comprehensive evaluation

 ## Setup